-The last week of birth control pills usually consists of inactive pills, which do not contain any hormones.
-They are sometimes called placebo pills or sugar pills.
+The last week of birth control pills usually consists of inactive or placebo pills.
+These do not contain any hormones.

 Different types and brands of the pill may include various amounts of placebo pills in their packs.
 Common types of combination pill packs include: